Permanent Residence UK 2026 : Requirements & How to Get It

 Does permanent residence lead to British citizenship?

 Permanent residence is usually a prerequisite for British citizenship, but it does not grant citizenship automatically.
-Most people must hold ILR or settled status for a qualifying period and meet citizenship eligibility requirements before applying for naturalisation.
+Most people need to hold ILR or settled status for a qualifying period and meet citizenship eligibility requirements before applying for naturalisation.

 What happens if I apply for permanent residence too early?